-The presence of stowaways on board ships may bring serious consequences for ships and, by extension, to the shipping industry as a whole; the ship could be delayed in port; the repatriation of stowaways can be a very complex and costly procedure involving masters, shipowners, port authorities and agents; and the life of stowaways could be endangered as they may spend several days hidden, with the risk of suffocation and without any water / provisions.
+The presence of stowaways on board ships may bring serious consequences.
+The life of stowaways could be endangered as they may spend several days hidden, with the risk of suffocation and without any water or provisions.
+For ships and, by extension, to the shipping industry as a whole; the ship could be delayed in port; the repatriation of stowaways can be a very complex and costly procedure involving masters, shipowners, port authorities and agents

 IMO regulation and guidance

-IMO strongly encourages that appropriate measures be taken to reduce risks of unauthorized persons boarding ships.
-The FAL Convention sets out clear ship/port "preventive measures" and recommended practices on the "treatment of stowaways while on board" and "disembarkation and return of a stowaway", provides associated guidance and is working with several countries through seminars to help address the problem.
-For more information, click here FAL 42/10/1.
+IMO strongly encourages that appropriate measures be taken to reduce risks of unauthorized persons boarding ships and provides associated guidance and support to several countries through seminars to help address the problem.

 In 2018, the Facilitation Committee (FAL 42) adopted Resolution FAL.13 (42) on "Revised guidelines on the prevention of access by stowaways and the allocation of responsibilities to seek the successful resolution of stowaway cases".
 This resolution is particularly addressed to Member Governments which are not contracting Governments of the FAL Convention and to those Member States which find it impracticable to comply with the relevant Recommended Practices of the FAL Convention.